 Emotions can get in the way or get you on the way.-Mavis Mazhura

-One of the best things that we can do as coaches is to spend time helping our athletes understand how to control their emotions.
+One of the best things we can do as coaches is to spend time helping our athletes understand how to control their emotions.
 This can become a huge advantage for them in high-pressure situations.
-We want them to come in and train hard to become machines of athletic grace and power, but we want them to have the tools and intangibles to channel these energies in the right direction in competition.
+We want them to come in and train hard to become machines of athletic grace and power.
+However, we want them to have the tools and intangibles to channel these energies in the right direction in competition.
 This can only happen if we place them in situations that provide them with the opportunity to work on these skills with repetition.

 4. Developing Tenacity